 The most direct and simple way to install a KOTS application to a Kubernetes cluster is to deploy to an existing cluster that contains nodes that can access the Internet.
 In this scenario, the container images will be pulled from the upstream registries directly.

-To start, run the command that was provided by the application vendor.
+To start, first install the Kots CLI kubectl plugin & then run the command that was provided by the application vendor.

 kubectl kots install application-name

 The kubectl plugin will walk you through the necessary steps to install the application:

 $ kubectl kots install application-name Enter the namespace to deploy to: application-name • Deploying Admin Console • Creating namespace ✓ • Waiting for datastore to be ready ✓ Enter a new password to be used for the Admin Console: •••••••• • Waiting for Admin Console to be ready ✓ • Press Ctrl+C to exit • Go to http://localhost:8800 to access the Admin Console

 Once this has completed, the kots plugin will create a port-forward to the Admin Console interface.
 The Admin Console API and Web server are exposed over a ClusterIP service in the namespace provided.
 The port-forward will be active as long as the CLI is running.
 Pressing Ctrl+C will end the port forward.

 Once this has completed, click the link, or visit

 http://localhost:8800 to complete the setup using the Admin Console web-based UI.

 http://localhost:8800 to complete the setup of the application.

 Enter the password provided during the setup, and you’ll be redirected to the “Upload License” screen.